Javacord/Javacord/.github/CONTRIBUTING.md

 When you create pull requests, make sure your changes work by testing them.
 If your PR is untested, please mark it as a draft.
 There are 2 easy ways to test your changes:
-1. Create a Test file in the Javacord project `./javacord-core/src/main/java/org/javacord/core/Testfile.java` and put your code in a main method(Be careful to **NOT** add the file to your VCS and commit it!).
+1. Create a Test class with any name in the Javacord core test folder.  `./javacord-core/src/test/java/org/javacord/testing`.
+A sample class can be seen in the class SampleTestBot in the same folder, please don't edit.
 Then you just need to log in with a bot, and you can verify if your changes are working properly by using your changes.
 2. Create a composite build with Gradle.
    1. Create a new Gradle project in the same directory as the Javacord project.
    2. Add `includeBuild("../Javacord")` to you `settings.gradle` in your created project.